martinchapman/blog/_posts/2025-08-28-personal-brand.md

   <figcaption>kclhi.org palette</figcaption>
 </figure>

-In general the flexibility to 'own' certain colours, due to the wide range available, and the power of these colours to create consistency as part of a brand, is really interesting.
+In general, the flexibility to 'own' certain colours, due to the wide range available, and the power of these colours to create consistency as part of a brand, is really interesting.

 ## Fonts

-The use of fonts as part of a self brand is less pronounced, however, for example, the font [Source Serif 4](https://fonts.google.com/specimen/Source+Serif+4) is used consistently across my work-based pages.
+The use of fonts as part of a self-brand is less pronounced, however, for example, the font [Source Serif 4](https://fonts.google.com/specimen/Source+Serif+4) is used consistently across my work-based pages.